MHLI

 In the office on the top floor, an immense mixed media assemblage by Frieda Toranzo Jaegar hangs in the stairwell, the perfect backdrop for Zoom power meetings.

-We designed the workstation with discreetly integrated charging ports and applied a bronze mirrored backsplash to visually expand the space and amplify natural light from dual roof terraces and a skylight.
-The supremely sexy leather- and-walnut daybed facilitates recharging naps in the afternoon sun.
+The workstation is designed with discreetly integrated charging ports and a bronze mirrored backsplash to visually expand the space and amplify natural light from dual roof terraces and a skylight.
+A leather and walnut daybed facilitates recharging naps in the afternoon sun.

 _JPG.jpg)